 Stuxnet began in earnest the conversation about the relationship of espionage to force in an age of sophisticated cyber tools.
 Espionage is, as many like to say, the second oldest profession.
 But its current incarnation demonstrates that espionage can be closely related to the ways force is applied—indeed, it may be the invasion itself.

-In the wake of Stuxnet, there was Congressional debate about amending the Espionage Act to criminalize those who leaked information.
+In the wake of Stuxnet, there was congressional debate about amending the Espionage Act to criminalize those who leaked information.
 Given the new stakes of cybersecurity, some lawmakers argued, we must be able to statutorily limit the information that becomes public.
 No prosecutions have been initiated as a result of Stuxnet, but there was speculation that cases would be brought against those who disclosed information about Stuxnet, including a four-star general and a set of journalists.
 In the wake of the New York Times’ publication of a leaked memo detailing President Obama’s so-called terrorist “kill list,” and even before the Snowden revelations, there was a sense of growing tension between the vast data collection the cyber domain enables, and the open disclosure of that information.

 Thus, Stuxnet raised questions about the collection of foreign intelligence and how far the government can and should go under the authorization of a set of hazy or evolving national security statutes.
 Snowden, of course, accelerated the legal conversation.
-While the Wiretap Act provides for a national security exception under which the foreign espionage at issue in Stuxnet could fall, FISA was enacted in the 1970s specifically to provide another procedural safeguard against domestic surveillance.
+While the Wiretap Act provides for a national security exception under which the foreign espionage at issue in Stuxnet could fall, Foreign Intelligence Surveillance Act (FISA) was enacted in the 1970s specifically to provide another procedural safeguard against domestic surveillance.
 In the wake of September 11 terrorism concerns, these were augmented by the PATRIOT Act (2001) and then the FISA Amendment Act (2008; reauthorized in 2012), which allowed for broad domestic surveillance under the Business Records Exception, 50 USC Sec.
 1861, and the General Acquisition and Interception Power 50 USC Sec.
 1881a.
 Stuxnet, unlike the Snowden revelations, involved foreign intelligence and not domestic, but formed an early example of what is now a momentous struggle to determine where to draw lines between openness and security.
 This struggle plays out not only in international but also in domestic surveillance and thus it has brought national security law to follow in the footsteps of US criminal computer law.

 US Criminal Computer Law